We have a secret and it’s a rather noisy one!

 - When you’re happy that all noise has gone, just put the floorboard back (again being careful about the location of pipes and cables)

 Told you it was easy!

-Have you ever had a house related (or any other kind) of problem that you managed to solve with was so much was than you’d expected?
+Have you ever had a house related (or any other kind) problem that you managed to solve which was so much easier than you’d expected?
 Do you have noisy heating pipes?
-How did you manage to stop your heating pipes making noise?
+How did you manage to stop your heating pipes from making noise?
 Or do you have any other noisy house problems?
 We’d love to know!